- Quick Answer

 Strong legal outcomes require active participation.

-What a Consultation Is Not
+What a Family Law Consultation Does Not Include

 It is not a final court decision.